daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 redirected.
 That's good!
 We want that output in the terminal, because the whole point of stderr is to print messages where the person running the script can see them.
-Meanwhile, the stdout can be redirected into important places like variables, pipelines and other processes.
+Meanwhile, the stdout can be redirected into important places like variables, files, and other processes.

 ## Quirk 6: `>` vs. `>>`